KhronosGroup/glTF/specification/2.0/README.md

 {
     "nodes": [
         {
-            "name": "node-camera"
+            "name": "Car",
+            "children": [1, 2, 3, 4]
         },
         {
-            "name": "node_1"
+            "name": "wheel_1"
         },
         {
-            "children": [
-                0,
-                1
-            ],
+            "name": "wheel_2"
+        },
+        {
+            "name": "wheel_3"
+        },
+        {
-            "name": "Box"
+            "name": "wheel_4"
         }
     ]
 }
 ```

-The node named `Box` has two children, `node_1` and `node-camera`.
+The node named `Car` has four children.
 Each of those nodes could in turn have its own children, creating a hierarchy of nodes.

 >For Version 2.0 conformance, the glTF node hierarchy is not a directed acyclic graph (DAG) or *scene graph*, but a strict tree.
 That is, no node may be a direct or indirect descendant of more than one node.
 This restriction is meant to simplify implementation and facilitate conformance.
 The restriction may be lifted later.

-The node hierarchy is considered as a skeleton hierarchy if any of its nodes contains a property.
-No node from the skeleton hierarchy can contain `camera`, `skeletons`, `skin`, or `meshes` properties.

-### Transforms
+### Transformations

 Any node can define a local space transformation either by supplying a `matrix` property, or any of `translation`, `rotation`, and `scale`  properties (also known as *TRS properties*). `translation` and `scale` are `FLOAT_VEC3` values in the local coordinate system. `rotation` is a `FLOAT_VEC4` unit quaternion value, `(x, y, z, w)`, in the local coordinate system.

 TRS properties are converted to matrices and postmultiplied in the `T * R * S` order to compose the transformation matrix; first the scale is applied to the vertices, then the rotation, and then the translation.

-When a node is targeted for animation (referenced by an [`animation.channel.target`](#reference-animation.channel.target)), only TRS properties may be present; `matrix` will not be present.
+When a node is targeted for animation (referenced by an `animation.channel.target`), only TRS properties may be present; `matrix` will not be present.

 In the example below, node named `Box` defines non-default rotation and translation.